ersoy-kardesler/minimal-linux-system/README.md

 ## License

 Everything except configs are licensed with GPLv3.
-The configs are licensed in GPLv2.
+The Linux and BusyBox configs are licensed in GPLv2.